 Area Lakes For Fishing In Chama

 Heron Lake State Park

-An excellent for sailboats and all types of paddle craft.
+It is excellent for sailboats and all types of paddle craft.
 The Visitor Center has more information.
-You can speak with park rangers, pick up maps to the hiking trails or primitive campsites.
+You can speak with park rangers and pick up maps to the hiking trails or primitive campsites.
 Check out things to do at Heron Lake State Park.
-Chama New Mexico outdoor at its best!!
+Chama, New Mexico, outdoor at its best!!

 El Vado Lake State Park

 A 5.5-mile scenic trail along the Rio Chama.
 Quiet coves around this lake are great places to catch trout and Kokanee salmon.
 Birdwatchers can enjoy seeing bald eagles and osprey.
 Find out the things to do at El Vado Lake State Park.

 Owned and operated by two states – New Mexico and Colorado, the Cumbres & Toltec Scenic Railroad is the highest and longest steam-powered, authentic, narrow-gauge railroad in the United States.
 The passenger railroad travels over its historic road grade from Chama, New Mexico, to Antonito, Colorado.
 Seasons operate from the end of May through mid-October.